Trustee Vacancy Information for Creating Tomorrow Multi Academy Trust

 The Trust is looking to focus on the following priorities going forward:

-Creating Tomorrow Multi-Academy Trust is looking to recruit Members to the Trust.
+Creating Tomorrow Multi-Academy Trust is looking to recruit a Member to the Trust.

-Ideal candidates will strongly align with the Trust’s values and ethos and will have have executive/senior level leadership experience in their sector.
-The Trust would particularly welcome applications from people with a background in HR, Finance, Community Engagement, Strategic planning, or SEND.
+Ideal candidates will strongly align with the Trust’s values and ethos and will have executive/senior level leadership experience in their sector.
+The Trust would welcome applications from any background.
 The Trust provides an opportunity to make a tangible contribution to ensuring that every child is successful irrespective of their learning needs by working with a small, agile executive team who work to ensure that there is a relentless focus on students, staff and their families at the heart of everything within the Trust and its schools.

 The commitment: